[Date changed–posted 1/9/18 (replaces 9/25/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish a standard procedure for controlled access, security, and general housekeeping of all university equipment rooms and tunnels.
 Authorized personnel have access to these areas in order to maintain security of facilities and equipment, safety of employees and students, and to meet housekeeping standards outlined by the National Institute for Occupational Safety and Health (NIOSH).

-REVIEW: This OP will be reviewed in September of even-numbered years by the Managing Director of Building Maintenance and Construction and the Assistant Vice President for Operations with substantive revisions forwarded to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in September of even-numbered years by the Managing Director of Building Maintenance and Construction and the Assistant Vice President for Operations with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.

 1. The goal of this OP is to maintain security and safety standards within building equipment rooms and tunnel systems.
 It is the responsibility of all supervisors and administrative heads to implement and maintain the policies and procedures outlined in this document to control unauthorized access to these highly dangerous areas.
 Security and safety must be an integral part of all programs at Texas Tech University.